microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

 sudo apt install lamp-server^
 ```

-**DO NOT LEAVE THE PASSWORD FIELD BLANK**,when prompted; enter the Password for the MySQL root user.
-Since this is a local development environment just enter _password_; **NEVER** do this on a public facing server.
+**DO NOT LEAVE THE MYSQL PASSWORD FIELD BLANK**, when prompted; enter the password for the MySQL root user.
+Since this is a local development environment just enter *password*; **NEVER** use *password* as your password on a public-facing server.

 ## [Apache](https://httpd.apache.org/)

 To test the server open a browser window and type localhost into the address bar.
-If your see a page the says _Apache2 Ubuntu Default Page_ your Apache web server is up and running.
+If you see a page the says _"Apache2 Ubuntu Default Page"_ your Apache web server is up and running.

 The Apache web server will create a path called ```/var/www/``` this is the default path for all of your web application(s).
 By default root owns this path.
-Lets make sure we are able to work with path with out requiring elevated privileges.
+Let's make sure we are able to work with path with out requiring elevated privileges.

 ```sh
 ls -l /var